By learning Arabic through the University Language Programme, I feel more confident in being able to achieve my career goals.

 More about Gida

-As well as being a BA (Hons) Global Studies and International Relations student, Gida is also learning Arabic through the University Language Programme (ULP).
+As well as being a Joint Honours in Humanities student, Gida is also learning Arabic through the University Language Programme (ULP).

 Tell us why you chose to study abroad and why you chose NTU?